gianwario/CADOCS/README.md

   - Within the Slack App created in the Step 2, insert the following URLs:
     - In the __Event Subscription__ section, insert as the request URL: YOUR_NGROK_URL/slack/events
     - In the __Interactivity & Shortcuts__ section, insert as the request URL: YOUR_NGROK_URL/slack/action-received
-  - Invite your App in your workspace
+  - Reinstall the app in your workspace
   - Follow the instructions in the demo video to use CADOCS!

 ## Contributors